Please Read How You Can Help Keep the Encyclopedia Free

 The best way to understand what it means to possess or give up one potestas is in psychological terms.
 Curley suggests this when he looks to Hobbes' claim in Behemoth that the “the power of the mighty hath no foundation but in the opinion and belief of the people” (EW VI, 184, 237—cited in Curley 1996, 326) as a way of understanding Spinoza's conception of sovereign formation.
 One could also cite Hobbes' famous claim in Leviathan that “reputation of power is power” (Ch.
 10) as an expression of the same point.
 These passages can be understood as supporting the view that power is not transferred by way of a speech act, but rather by standing in the psychological thrall of the sovereign.
 Sovereignty is the product of psychological deference rather than the formal transference of rights or titles.
 We may call this the psychological interpretation of the social contract.

 One might wonder why Spinoza, having published the TTP in 1670, spent the last years of his life (until his death in 1677) working on a second political treatise that covers some of the same ground as the first.
 It is tempting to suppose that he must have come to reject many of his earlier views.
 However, with the possible exception of his view of the social contract (see 4.1), there is little evidence that Spinoza came to reject any of the central claims of his earlier treatise.
 Rather, the TPis distinguished from the earlier treatise chiefly by its aims and rhetorical style.
 Whereas the TTP was an occasional piece, written for an audience of liberal Christian theologians to address the problems posed by officious Calvinist theocrats, the TP is concerned with the general organization of the state and was written for philosophers.
-In the later treatise, Spinoza abandons what has been described as the “theological idiom of popular persuasion” (Feuer 1987, 151) in favor of the dispassionate style of a political scientist.
+In the later treatise, Spinoza abandons what has been described as the “theological idiom of popular persuasion” in favor of the dispassionate style of a political scientist (Feuer 1987, 151; cf. Balibar 1998, 50).

-The TP is a fitting sequel to the Ethics (Blom 1993, 315).
-Whereas the Ethics reveals the path to individual freedom, the TP reveals the extent to which individual freedom is aided by civil institutions.
-Despite his Stoic bent and somewhat withdrawn lifestyle, we should not be surprised to find Spinoza to be civic-minded.
+The TP is a fitting sequel to the Ethics (Matheron 1969).
+Whereas the Ethics reveals the path to individual freedom, the TP reveals the extent to which individual freedom depends on civil institutions.
+We should not be surprised to find Spinoza to be civic-minded.
 From his earliest writings, he claims that he is concerned not just to perfect his own nature but also “to form a society of the kind that is desirable, so that as many as possible may attain [a flourishing life] as easily and surely as possible” (TdIE, §14).
-The TP may be seen as Spinoza's attempt to articulate the conditions for the possibility of such a society.
+The TP may be seen as Spinoza's attempt to articulate some of the conditions for the possibility of such a society.

 The work can be divided into three sections.
 In the first section (roughly through Chapter 4), Spinoza discusses the metaphysical basis of the state and the natural limits of state power.
 In the second section (Chapter 5), Spinoza lays out the general aims of the state.
 And in the third section (Chapter 6 to the end), Spinoza gives specific recommendations for how various regime forms—monarchy, aristocracy, and democracy—are to be constituted so as to satisfy the aims of the state as set out in section two.

 In the early chapters of the TP, Spinoza puts forth his naturalistic program, beginning with the premise that the state, like everything else, is a natural thing (res naturalis), governed by the laws of nature (see Bartuschat 1984, 30).
-It is in this light that we can appreciate Spinoza's claim that “the causes and natural foundations of the state are not to be sought in the precepts of reason, but must be deduced from the common nature or constitution of men” (1/7).
+It is in this light that we can appreciate Spinoza's claim that “one should not look for the causes and natural foundations of the state in the teachings of reason” (1/7).
 It has seemed to some (e.g., Wernham 1958, 265n) that this statement indicates a sharp break with the contractarian conception of the state formation advanced in the TTP.
 This view is supported by the fact that virtually no mention of a social contract is made in the later treatise (Wernham 1958, 25; Matheron 1990).
-This would also fit with Lewis Feuer's suggestion that the later treatise betrays a dimmer view of the masses, brought on by the events of 1672 (1987, ch.
+This would also fit with Lewis Feuer's suggestion that the later treatise betrays a dimmer view of the masses, perhaps brought on by the events of 1672 (1987, ch.
 5).
 At the very least, this passage illustrates a break with the ultra-rational conception of the social contract that appears to lie behind some of the claims of the TTP.

 But what exactly does it mean to deduce the foundations of the state from the nature of men?
-In the TP Spinoza tells us that men, who are individually weak and effectively powerless compared to the cumulative powers of others (2/15; Cf. EIVP5dem.), come together as a result of “some common passion; common hope, or common fear, or a common desire to avenge some common injury” (6/1).
+In the TP Spinoza tells us that men, who are individually weak and effectively powerless compared to the cumulative powers of others (2/15; Cf. EIVP5dem.), come together as a result of “some common emotion...a common hope, or common fear, or desire to avenge some common injury” (6/1; see Matheron 1969 and 1990).
 The state is thus an unintended, but salutary, outcome of the natural interplay of human passions.
 (In this sense, the civil condition is a natural condition).
 Because, on this view, stable patterns of behavior emerge from blind interplay of the passions, thereby overcoming coordination problems, some have regarded Spinoza's account as “evolutionary,” anticipating the theory of unintended consequences found in Mandeville, Smith, and Hayek (Den Uyl 1985 and 1983).
 However, Spinoza says precious little about the process of civil formation itself in the TP, making such an interpretation deeply underdetermined, at best.
-While one can, like Den Uyl (ibid.) or Matheron (1969), construct a genetic story on the basis of Spinozistic psychology, the account that Spinoza himself offers is quite meager.
+While one can, like Den Uyl (ibid.) or Matheron (1969, 1990), construct a genetic story on the basis of Spinozistic psychology, the account that Spinoza himself offers is quite meager.

-Thus when I say that the best state is one in which men live in harmony, I am speaking of a truly human existence, which is characterized, not by the mere circulation of blood and other vital processes common to all animals, but primarily by reason, the true virtue and life of the mind.
+So when we say that the best state is one where men pass their lives in harmony, I am speaking of human life, which is characterized not just by the circulation of the blood and other features common to animals, but especially by reason, the true virtue and life of the mind.
 (5/5)

 Spinoza's solution, in broad form, is to adopt constitutional measures and institutional procedures that channel the natural passions of men towards the common good.
 The vision here is one of mechanizing reason in much the same way the Venetian Republic is said to have mechanized virtù (Pocock 1975, 284), a vision much indebted to the works of the De la Courts.
 Civil rationality is the product of a republican set of institutions that encourage broad participation, public deliberation, and the adoption of a variety of accountability-promoting mechanisms.
 A rationally organized state will not only promote the common good, in so doing it will also strengthen the civic commitment of its citizens; this is one key way in which the state contributes to the reorientation of the affects of its citizens and increases the level of agreement between citizens, the product of which is harmony or peace (Steinberg 2009)